Viriconium Nights

 Viriconium Nights is a collection by M. John Harrison published in 1984.

 Plot summary

-Viriconium Nights is a collection of seven stories set in and around the metropolis of Viriconium.
+Viriconium Nights is a collection of seven stories which take place inside the metropolis of Viriconium and its surrounding area.

 Reception

 Dave Langford reviewed Viriconium Nights for White Dwarf #70, and stated that "They have a precise, exotic sleaziness, leaving you with uncomfortable images: insect-masks recur, and the Mari Llwyd (the rib-boned horse-skull of folklore), and technological decay (as with the unforgettable, filthy power-weapon of the first story).
 I like them.
 I think."